neuecc/UniRx/Assets/UniRx/ReadMe.txt

 DefaultScheduler
 ---
-UniRx's default time based operation(Interval, Timer, Buffer(timeSpan), etc...)'s Scheduler is Scheduler.MainThread.
-It means most operator(excpet Observable.Start) is work on single-thread,
-you don't need ObserverOn and you don't mind thread safety.
+UniRx's default time based operation(Interval, Timer, Buffer(timeSpan), etc...)'s Scheduler is `Scheduler.MainThread`.It means most operator(excpet `Observable.Start`) is work on single-thread, you don't need ObserverOn and you don't mind thread safety.
 It's differece with RxNet but better fit to Unity environment.

-Scheduler.MainThread under Time.timeScale's influence.
-If you want to ignore, use Scheduler.MainThreadIgnoreTimeScale.
+`Scheduler.MainThread` under Time.timeScale's influence.If you want to ignore, use ` Scheduler.MainThreadIgnoreTimeScale`.

 Triggers for MonoBehaviour
 ---